jbrucker/local-vs-github-merge/README.md

 - Switch to `dev` and modify README.
 Commit the changes.

-- For visual clarity, I made more changes and committed again.
+- Make more changes and commit again.

-`main` branch is now behind `dev` by 2 commits.
+`dev` is now ahead of `main` by 2 commits.

 ## `main` branch

 - Switch to `main` and add these lines to README.
 Commit the changes.

-- For clarity (again), I made more changes to README and committed again.
+- Add more lines and commit again.

 ## Graph of branches with divergent changes